-Caching Domain User Credentials on Windows
+Understanding Cached Domain Credentials in Windows

 ).
-Each saved hash is stored in the NL$x parameter (where x
+Each saved hash is stored in the NL$x parameter (where x is a cached data index).

 There are currently no logon servers available to service the logon request.

-Configuring Cached Credentials with Group Policy
+Configure Credentials Caching with Group Policy

 to 50